projectdiscovery/interactsh/README.md

 [Nuclei](https://github.com/projectdiscovery/nuclei) is fast and customizable vulnerability scanner utilize **Interactsh** for automated payload generation and detection of out of band based security vulnerabilities.

-See [Integration blog](https://blog.projectdiscovery.io/nuclei-interactsh-integration/) and [guide document](https://nuclei.projectdiscovery.io/templating-guide/interactsh/) for more info.
+See [Nuclie + Interactsh](https://blog.projectdiscovery.io/nuclei-interactsh-integration/) Integration blog and [guide document](https://nuclei.projectdiscovery.io/templating-guide/interactsh/) for more info.

 -----